Bacterial Larvicides

 larvicides are perhaps the most promising method of chemical-based mosquito

-produced during sporulation by two naturally occurring bacteria.
-Two Bacillus
+precursors produced during sporulation by two naturally

-are currently used for mosquito control in
+occurring bacteria.
+Two species are currently used for mosquito control

 Our research